jakub-stastny/flashcards/README.md

 - :expression: todavía
   :translation: still
   :examples:
-  - - "¿Todavía estás en la cama?"
-    - Are you still in bed?
+  - "¿Todavía estás en la cama?": "Are you still in bed?"
-  - - Todavía la quiero.
-    - I still love her.
+  - "Todavía la quiero.": "I still love her."
 ```

 ## The `flashcard` command